martin-braun/wp-base/app/public/wp-content/plugins/scss-library/readme.txt

 This plugin allows you to use SCSS files directly in **wp\_enqueue\_style**.
 Just add the file to the list of styles and the plugin will compile it when necessary.

-The base of this plugin is strongly influenced by the [WP-SCSS](https://wordpress.org/plugins/wp-scss/) code of and extracts some ideas from [Sassify](https://wordpress.org/plugins/sassify/).
+The base of this plugin is strongly influenced by the [WP-SCSS](https://wordpress.org/plugins/wp-scss/) code and extracts some ideas from [Sassify](https://wordpress.org/plugins/sassify/).
 The goal is to keep the plugin updated with the latest version of [scssphp](https://packagist.org/packages/scssphp/scssphp), remove configuration options from the graphical interface, and use the **scssphp** capabilities to create debug files.

 This plugin is not intended to be installed by a conventional user, but to be required by templates or plugins that wish to include **SCSS** style files and therefore the configuration is expected to be done in the code.